near/NEPs/specs/ChainSpec/Consensus.md

 If a block `B` at some height `h` builds on top of a block `B_prev` that has height `h-1`, and `B_prev` in turn builds on top of a block `B_prev_prev` that has height `h-2`, the block `B_prev_prev` is final, and cannot be reverted unless block producers with more than `1/3` cumulative stake deviate from the protocol.

 Block producers in the particular epoch exchange many kinds of messages.
 The two kinds that are relevant to the consensus are **Blocks** and **Approvals**.
-The approval contains five fields:
+The approval contains the following fields:

 ```rust
 enum ApprovalInner {